-If this happens, it is important to insist they send a new written decision to you.
-This is because they may try to persuade you to withdraw your MR request, which in turn means you are unable to challenge the original decision through an appeal.
+If this happens, it is important to insist they send you a new written decision.
+Be clear you do not want to withdraw your MR request.
+If you agree to do so, you may not be able to challenge the original decision through an appeal.

-When a decision has been reconsidered, you should be sent two copies of a 'Mandatory Reconsideration Notice' informing you of the outcome.
-You may need the extra copy of the notification if you wish to appeal (for more information about appeals, see section 4).
+When a decision has been reconsidered, you should be sent a copy of a 'Mandatory Reconsideration Notice' informing you of the outcome.
+Keep this letter or notice as you will need the date it was issued if you wish to appeal (for more information about appeals, see section 5).

-2.1.1 Late requests
+3.1.1 Late requests